Astral-Rose/VanillaPlus-Snowrunner-Vehicles/README.md

 -----

 **Derry Special**
-* Increase fire tank capacity so it can hold double
+* Increase fire tank capacity so it can hold double, to make up for not being able to tow a water trailer with it equipped.

 -----